Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 <resolved-image source='/images/fable/compile.gif' />

 As you can see, a bunch of things happend in there.
-After the build is finished, there should be a `bundle.js` file in your `public` directory:
+After the build is finished, there should be a `main.js` file in your `dist` directory:

 ```
 dist